Skip to Content

 How does a carbon plate running shoe work?

-But not all carbon plate shoes are created equal and they certainly don't all perform the same.
+However, not all carbon plate shoes are created equal and they certainly don't all perform the same.
 Not only is there the type of foam to consider (PEBA vs EVA, for example), there’s also the choice of ½ length vs full-length carbon plates to weigh up, as well as different types of upper materials, stack heights and overall rides.

 sequence of images showing runners athletic shoes and a treadmill analysis setup

-The RW test team have decades of experience testing running shoes, spanning every brand and type you can think of (and probably a few you never realised existed).
+The RW team have decades of experience testing running shoes, spanning every brand and type you can think of (and probably a few you never realised existed).
 We put the latest race shoes through their paces over a wide range of distances, but focused primarily on the marathon.
 We assessed the shoes for their fit, feel, cushioning, responsiveness, comfort, grip, breathability and overall performance, pouring over our feedback to select the best models to include below.

-11 best carbon plate running shoes for 2025, tested and reviewed
+The best carbon plate running shoes for 2025, tested and reviewed

 Nike Alphafly 3